 received the UCLA Department of History’s Thomas E. Lifka Prize for dissertations filed in 2014-15 for her thesis, The Tyranny of Tolerance: France, Religion and the Conquest of Algeria 1830-1870.
 She is currently a Research Associate at Harvard University.
 Rachel’s BA is from UCLA, as well.

-is a visiting assistant professor of History at Skidmore College where he specializes in the cultural and social history of the modern middle east.
+is an assistant professor of History at Skidmore College where he specializes in the cultural and social history of the modern middle east.
 He is also an assistant editor for the Arab Studies Journal.
 He earned his PhD in history from UCLA.
 He is currently working on a book manuscript that focuses on the similar and dissimilar ways in which Istanbul’s diverse population “worked out” new understandings of the self, body, gender, and community while exercising, competing, and having fun in schools, at sports clubs, in the press, and on the playing field.